- Areas of Study

 We enroll all undergraduates who wish to complete studies for the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music or Bachelor of Science degree with concentration in some substantive or applicative field of study within the traditionally broad spectrum of the liberal arts.

-We currently enroll approximately 3,000 undergraduate students in our 31 undergraduate majors, 15 master's programs, and 11 doctoral programs.
+We currently enroll approximately 3,000 students in our 31 undergraduate majors, 15 master's programs, and 11 doctoral programs.

 We have 19 departments which we organize into four divisions: fine arts, social sciences, humanities, and math-natural sciences.